-A silver worth its weight in gold: Panghal ends 2nd at world c'ships
+A silver worth its weight in gold: Panghal ends 2nd at World C'ships

-EKATERINBURG (RUSSIA): Indian boxer Amit Panghal’s phenomenal campaign in the men’s world championships ended with a silver medal after he went down to Olympic champion Shakhobidin Zoirov of Uzbekistan in an intense 52kg category final here on Saturday.
+Indian boxer Amit Panghal’s phenomenal campaign in the men’s World Championships ended with a silver medal after he went down to Olympic Champion Shakhobidin Zoirov of Uzbekistan in an intense 52kg category final here today.

 Panghal lost 0-5 but the scoreline was hardly a reflection of the fight he put on against the more fancied Zoirov.